Subgin/tonic/README.md

 ### Collection

-Add your collection in `data/collection.yaml`.
+Define your collection in the `data/collection.yaml` file.
 Example:

 ```yaml
 - name: Item 1